stjacqrm/hickory/README.md

 ## Citations

-If you use  hickory for your analysis, please cite it using the following:

 An extensive list of references for the tools used by the pipeline can be found in the [`CITATIONS.md`](CITATIONS.md) file.